typelevel/cats-effect/docs/tutorial.md

 inside a `Resource.use` is canceled, the release section of that resource is run.
 In our example this means the input and output streams will be properly closed.
 Also, cats-effect does not cancel code inside `IO.blocking` instances.
-In the case of our `transmit` function this means the execution would be interrupted only between two calls to `IO.blocking`.
+In the case of our `transfer` function this means the execution would be interrupted only between two calls to `IO.blocking`.
 If we want the execution of an IO instance to be interrupted when canceled, without waiting for it to finish, we must instantiate it using `IO.interruptible`.